-There are two facets and purposes for calibration: calibrating the form and calibrating the team.
+There are two facets of calibration we need to consider: calibrating the checklist and calibrating the team.

 Calibration also ensures standards are rated fairly and consistently.
 Consistency breeds trust with the overall score and lends itself to aggregate reporting, comparisons across users, regions and time frames.